baikeshen/CarND-Behavioral-Cloning-P3/writeup_report_bk.md

 #### 2. Attempts to reduce overfitting in the model

-I decided not to modify the model by applying regularization techniques like [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) or [Max pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Max_pooling_shape).
+Neither regularization techniques like [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) or [Max pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Max_pooling_shape) has been applied.
 Instead, I decided to keep the training epochs low: only three epochs.

 In addition to that, I split my sample data into training and validation data.
 Using 80% as training and 20% as validation.
-This can be seen at [this part of the code](model.py#L131-L134).
+This can be seen at [this part of the code](model_nvidia.py#L121).

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually ([model.py line 146](model.py#L146)).
+The model used an Adam optimizer, so the learning rate was not tuned manually ([model_nvidia.py line 146](model.py#L120)).

 #### 4. Appropriate training data